trusona/trusona-mobile-sdk-android/README.md

             // the user's intent to reject the trusonafication was completed successfully }
         else {
-            // the user's intent to reject the trusonafication failed }
+            // Either the user's intent to reject the trusonafication failed or the trusonafication
+            // timed out and it was automatically rejected by the SDK.
+        }
     }